top of page

 Translation: Partial French translation by Laurence Sendrowicz.
 Partial English Translation by Yardenne Greenspan

-The book was awarded the Jewish National Fund's Goldberg Foundation Hebrew Literature Prize for a Debut Book (2021)
+The book was awarded the Jewish National Fund's Goldberg Foundation Hebrew Literature Prize for a Debut Book (2021) and the Jacqueline Kahanoff Israeli prose book award for 2023.

 The characters populating the stories of The Countdown are united in how they contemplate their place in the world—not just geographical location, but also mental and temporal space.
 Crafted with a precise hand and unique style, Shiloh’s stories present captivating protagonists full of humor and self-awareness, able to look askance at both themselves and at the world around them.